Submitty/submitty.github.io/_docs/welcome/Student-Submitter.md

     extensions for special circumstances, submission may still be allowed for these assignments.

-  * "Closed" - the TAs are manually grading these assignments.
+  * "Closed" - the TAs are currently reviewing these assignments and completing the non-automated portion of grading.

-  * "Grades Available" - TA manual grading is complete and available for review for these assignments.
+  * "Grades Available" - TA grading is complete and available for review for these assignments.

 ![](/images/Navigation.png)